This is a man told by the photographer to act like he’s having a heart attack.

 The Bee Gees’ disco smash hit ‘Stayin’ Alive’ is more appropriately titled than anyone could have realized.
 Did you know that this 1977 song’s beat is apparently the ideal speed at which to perform chest compressions in cardiac arrest victims?
 Having practised cardiopulmonary resuscitation (CPR) with the song, research study participants could maintain the ideal rhythm weeks later by simply thinking about the tune as they performed the procedure.

 Research from the University of Illinois, presented during an American College of Emergency Physicians’ scientific assembly in Chicago, found that at 103 beats per minute, the song Stayin’ Alive is almost the same pace as the recommended 100 chest compressions per minute for hands-only CPR.
 Continue reading “How the Bee Gees can save your life during a cardiac arrest”

 by Carolyn Thomas ♥ @HeartSisters

-One of the reasons that I knew I wasn’t having a heart attack even while I was actually having one was my very inaccurate perception of what a heart attack looks like.
+One of the reasons that I believed the Emergency physician who had misdiagnosed me with acid reflux during my heart attack was my very inaccurate perception of what a heart attack looks like.

-First, I used to think that heart attacks happen mostly to men.
+I used to think that heart attacks happen mostly to men.
 Old men.
-Old fat men who are out of shape chain smokers and heavy drinkers.
+Old fat men who are out-of-shape-chain smokers and heavy drinkers.
 Old fat out-of-shape smoking drinking men who one day out on the golf course suddenly clutch their chests and keel over, unconscious.
 CPR.
 911. Ambulance sirens screaming.
 Paramedics.
 Defibrillator paddles.
 That’s a heart attack, right?

 Wrong, my dear heart sisters.
 Continue reading “Is sudden cardiac arrest the same thing as a heart attack?”